Old Farmer's Almanac: 18th century

 The first Old Farmer's Almanac, then known as The Farmer's Almanac, was edited by Robert Bailey Thomas, the publication's founder.

-There were many competing almanacs in the 18th century, but Thomas' book was a success.
+There were many competing almanacs in the 18th century, but Thomas's book was a success.
 In its second year, distribution tripled to 9,000.
 The initial cost of the book was six pence (about four cents).

 To calculate the Almanacs weather predictions, Thomas studied solar activity, astronomy cycles and weather patterns and used his research to develop a secret forecasting formula, which is still in use today.
 Other than the Almanacs prognosticators, few people have seen the formula.
 It is kept in a black tin box at the Almanac offices in Dublin, New Hampshire.

 Thomas also started drilling a hole through the Almanac so that subscribers could hang it from a nail or a string.

 Thomas served as editor until his death on May 19, 1846.
 As its editor for more than 50 years, Thomas established The Old Farmer's Almanac as America's "most enduring" almanac by outlasting the competition.

 In 1832, with his almanac having survived longer than similarly named competitors, Thomas inserted the word "Old" in the title, later dropping it in the title of the 1836 edition.
 After Thomas's death, John Henry Jenks was appointed editor and, in 1848, the book's name was permanently and officially revised to The Old Farmer's Almanac.